Research at CRNL

 These reflections resulted in the establishment of a very strict and harmonized regulatory framework at European level.
 This regulation provides for a set of provisions and devices to guarantee the welfare of the animals used.

-Within the framework of this regulation, the institution is approved and regularly inspected by the ‘DDPP du Rhône’ (Veterinary Services), each research project complies with the 3Rs rule (Replace, reduce, refine) and is evaluated by the ethics committee n° 42 Celyne, and the CRNL has set up a structure responsible for animal welfare.
+Within the framework of this regulation, the institution is approved and regularly inspected by the ‘DDPP du Rhône’ (Veterinary Services), each research project complies with the 3Rs rule (Replace, reduce, refine) and is evaluated by the ethics committee n° 42 Celyne, and the CRNL has set up an animal welfare body structure for each of its four animal facilities.

 Useful links :